min2ha/ukwa-site/content/target/69690/index.en.md

   "subject": "Religion/Theology"
 }

-# Our Lady Star of the Sea Saltcoats

 Site of a Roman Catholic church in Scotland for the parish of St. Mary's, Our Lady Star of the Sea, Saltcoats, Ayrshire.